amirongit/notecode/algebra1FullCourse.md

 - conditionals: true for some & false for other substitutions

 inequations: assertions that two expressions don't evalute to the same value.<br>
-solutions of equations or inequations are substitutes for their variables proving their assertion.<br>
+solutions of equations or inequations are substitutes for their variables proving their assertion.

 least common multiple (LCM): smallest positive integer divisible by given terms (variables are treated as prime factors).<br>
-least common denominator (LCD): LCM of denominators of given fractions.<br>
+least common denominator (LCD): LCM of denominators of given fractions.

 ```
 a + (-a) = 0